The High Level Trigger and Express Data Production at STAR: The High Level Trigger

 \section{The High Level Trigger}

-The high luminosity at collider experiments presents significant challenges for data processing due to the large data volumes involved.
-A typical analysis cycle includes data-taking, calibration, production, physics analysis, and paper publication, a process that can span several years for large-scale experiments.
-However, a small fraction of the data may hold particular interest for specific physics topics.
-Therefore, it is advantageous to selectively process events of interest using a system that can provide immediate track momentum reconstruction, even with a slight reduction in data quality.
-This approach offers several benefits, such as quickly identifying and correcting detector issues during data collection, providing real-time feedback to optimize beam operations at the collider facility, and, most importantly, accelerating physics discoveries, such as the identification of the anti-$\alpha$ nucleus --- the heaviest stable antimatter nucleus ever observed~\cite{STARNature}.
-For these reasons, the STAR experiment at RHIC has implemented a High Level Trigger (HLT) system.
+STAR employs a pipelined, multi-level trigger~\cite{Bieser:2002ah}.
+Level-0 is implemented in custom VME hardware: a tree of Data Storage and Manipulation (DSM) boards combines fast detector inputs each RHIC clock tick; the Trigger Control Unit (TCU) issues the trigger command and token, and the Trigger Clock Distribution fans out per-detector actions under the RHIC clock distributed by the RHIC Clock and Control unit.
+Software Levels-1 and Level-2 run on the CPUs that control the TCU and the event builders, respectively.
+These software levels are used for tasks such as pile-up suppression and trigger monitoring, but they do not have access to the full event data nor to substantial computing resources.
+Here "pile-up" refers to multiple collisions occurring within the same detector readout window and being recorded as a single overlaid event.

-The STAR HLT operates at the final level (level 4, L4) in a multi-stage trigger chain~\cite{Landgraf:2002zw}, progressively narrowing down events from high-rate, simple triggers to data-intensive, complex analyses.
+The STAR HLT constitutes the final software stage - level-4 (L4)--of the multi-stage trigger chain~\cite{Bieser:2002ah, Landgraf:2002zw}, progressively narrowing down events from high-rate, simple triggers to data-intensive, complex analyses.
+In STAR, “L3” referred to an earlier online display/monitoring mechanism and is now obsolete; the term L4 is used here to avoid ambiguity with that historical usage.
 Unlike lower level triggers that apply straightforward event filtering, the HLT accesses detailed data from multiple detectors, performing sophisticated event reconstruction and filtering with high granularity.
+The precision vertex provided by the HLT was critical for RHIC beam tuning at low energies, because the RHIC beam position monitors and STAR low-level trigger detectors could not reliably distinguish true beam-beam collisions from beam-beampipe interactions.